manuelbarbas/primodium/README.md

 - Create and join alliances to form a community (or gang up on other players)
 - Compete to raid special shard asteroids for rare resources during events
 - Trade resources with other players

+This monorepo contains the entire stack for running Primodium, including the React client and Phaser game, the local postgres indexer (that can be deployed to a cloud provider as well) and all the contracts.

 ### Installation